JooseMM/JooseMM/README.md

 - Maintained version control with Git, following agile methodologies.

 ## 🎯 What I’m Looking For
-I’m open to **full‑stack or backend roles**, especially in environments where I can grow and learn.
+I’m open to **full‑stack or front-end roles**, especially in environments where I can grow and learn.
 I’m interested in working on meaningful projects that combine good design, clean code, and real-world impact.

 ## 📫 Get in Touch